RENXI-NUS/IPA-neoantigen-prediction/README.md

     D: File of intron boundaries with frame information from negative strand
 4) Download reference files "_c_Lucene41_0.pos" and "_c_Lucene41_0.doc" from https://drive.google.com/drive/folders/1otsrhoVvqL-XHElO4LI_pVd1Aij1CVrk?usp=sharing, and put them into the IPA-neoantigen-prediction/sprot_index_human folder
 5) Configure the run.configure file according to the instruction of each input.
-6) Start the pipeline with run.sh file.
+6) Ensure all the scripts are executable and start the pipeline with run.sh file.